Pollora/colt/README.md

 ## Other PHP Framework (not Laravel) Setup

-Here you have to configure the database to fit the Corcel requirements.
+Here you have to configure the database to fit the Colt requirements.
 First, you should include the Composer `autoload` file if not already loaded:

 ```php
 require __DIR__ . '/vendor/autoload.php';